fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 • Timing:

-• It’s better to schedule your test when you are not on your period, ideally about two weeks after your previous period started.
+• It’s usually recommended to schedule your test when you are not on your period, ideally about two weeks after your previous period started.

 • Avoid insertion: